How to Find the Right Salesforce Nonprofit Consultant in 2026?

 Consultant Expertise Gaps

 Because NPC is a newer solution, there are fewer professionals with deep experience compared to the long-established NPSP ecosystem.
-In addition, the Salesforce Nonprofit Cloud Consultant certification has not yet fully evolved to cover NPC in detail.
+In addition, the Salesforce nonprofit cloud consultant certification has not yet fully evolved to cover NPC in detail.
 This makes it harder to find a Salesforce nonprofit consultant with current, hands-on expertise in the latest nonprofit products.

 Solution: Invest in internal Salesforce nonprofit training and Salesforce NPSP certification paths to grow in-house skills while working with experienced implementation partners.